Skip to content

 Course Topics

-The course introduces and discusses the institutional framework, theoretical models and empirical findings of the sports economy.
-Special emphasis is placed on applying economic concepts to the sports industry and comparing the findings with results from other markets.
-The individual topics are: 1) Supply and demand in sport 2) Production 3) Market structures 4) Economics of sports teams 5) Monopoly and antitrust law 6) Strategic pricing 7) Major events in sport 8) Data and empirical analyses in sport
+The course introduces and discusses the institutional framework, theoretical models and empirical findings of the sports industry.
+A particular focus is placed on applying economic concepts to the sports industry and comparing the findings with results from other markets.
+The individual topics are: 1) Supply and demand in sport 2) Production 3) Market structures 4) Economics of sports teams 5) Monopoly and antitrust law 6) Strategic pricing 7) Major sporting events 8) Data and empirical analyses in sport

 Teaching format

-Lectures with a strong focus on discussion.
+Lectures with a strong focus on discussions.
 Student presentations and discussion.

 Educational objectives